6 Best Robo-Advisors For High Net Worth Investors

 • Fees, both advisory and fund management, are reasponably priced.

-• Their investment strategy, supported by modern portfolio theory, maximizes investment returns for any risk tolerance level.
+• Their investment strategy, supported by modern portfolio theory, strives to maximize investment returns for any risk tolerance level.
 They also offer income, smart beta, socially responsible and crypto portfolios.

 • Betterment offers tax loss harvesting for taxable brokerage accounts to reduce taxes on investment income and capital gains taxes.